solangegueiros/rsk-plant-box/README.md

 # RSK Truffle Plant Box

-Truffle box configured to create a complete dApp using Truffle framework connected to RSK Networks, including a user interface to interact with the smart contract.
+Truffle box is configured to create a complete dApp using Truffle framework on [RSK Blockchain](https://developers.rsk.co/rsk/), including a user interface to interact with the smart contract.

+[RSK](https://www.rsk.co/) is an open source platform for Ethereum compatible smart contracts based on the Bitcoin network.

 It was inspired by [Truffle pet shop box](https://www.trufflesuite.com/boxes/pet-shop).